capr/die/README.md

 hold "I need you to press a key.
 Pass --yes so I won't hold you like this."

-run optional_command | error "this didn't work but we go on."
+run optional_command || error "this didn't work but we go on."

-must important_command
+must important_command # if this fails, abort the mission.

 debug "this is what I just did... blah blah blah... and then..."